-Figure \ref{fig:time-force-term} shows the time for each inner iteration step in dependence of the achieved residual norm estimate after this step, where the time in seconds is to be taken as a measure for the number of operations.
-While we observe algebraic behaviour with respect to the residual norm estimate, comparison to Figure \ref{fig:supp-res-force-term} shows that this is still in the pre-asymptotic regime.
-The $d$-dependence of the costs is subject to the same effects, but we observe a polynomial dependence on $d$ within the observable range.
+Figure \ref{fig:time-source-term} shows the time for each inner iteration step in dependence of the achieved residual norm estimate after this step, where the time in seconds is to be taken as a measure for the number of operations.
+While we observe algebraic behaviour with respect to the residual norm estimate, comparison to Figure \ref{fig:supp-res-source-term} shows that this is still in the pre-asymptotic regime.
+The $d$-dependence of the costs is subject to the same effects, but the results are consistent with a polynomial dependence on $d$ within the observable range.